Jozi-JUG/code-rally-2017-10/README.md

 *Always start the WebSphere Liberty Server before creating a car or making any changes to your car.
 It seems once the plugin has failed to connect it doesn't try again.*

+This is a very basic car.
+You can change the behaviour by remove call to `super` and performing alternative logic.

 ```java
 import com.ibm.coderally.agent.DefaultCarAIAgent;
 import com.ibm.coderally.api.agent.AIUtils;